itswasabii/itswasabii/README.md

-# Hey, I'm Gideon Junior! 👋
+# Hey, I'm Gideon Ogot Junior! 👋

 Welcome to my little corner of the internet!
 I'm just a regular guy who loves bringing ideas to life through code.
 Right now, I'm knee-deep in Fullstack-Development, always on the lookout for cool projects and opportunities to learn and grow.